 The bid item list specifies the unit of measure for each contract item.
 The Engineer will measure accepted quantities of work for each contract item in accordance with the "Method of Measurement" subsection in the relevant specifications and Section 109.01, "Measurement of Quantities."
+In the case of a conflict, the method of measurement in the relevant specifications supersedes the method of measurement in Section 109.01, "Measurement of <a href="Quantities."
 Unless the contract specifies payment by plan quantity, the Engineer will measure the actual quantity of accepted work for each contract item.